daffaalfandy/athletes-management-system/docs/planning-artifacts/epics-and-stories.md

 **Acceptance Criteria:**
 - [ ] One-click CSV export from the athlete list.
 - [ ] All athlete fields included.

+### Story E6.S4: PDF Archive Summary
+**As a coach,** I want to generate a full summary PDF of my entire athlete pool so that I have an offline reference.
+**Acceptance Criteria:**
+- [ ] Generates PDF listing all currently filtered athletes.
+- [ ] layout suitable for offline study/reading.

 ---